nickschot/ember-model-select/tests/dummy/app/templates/docs/components/model-select.md

 {{/docs-demo}}

 ## Single Select with Create
 There is also a `withCreate` option which can be enabled by passing `withCreate=true`.
-The `oncreate` hook is called with the search term.
+The `onCreate` hook is called with the search term.
 An optional `buildSuggestion` function can be passed to construct the text shown in the create option.
 This defaults to `Add "term"...`.

 {{#docs-demo as |demo|}}
   {{#demo.example name='single-select-with-create.hbs'}}